At Peace Country Dental Clinic, our dental team is pleased to offer Botox injections.

 The Botox process involves injecting purified bacteria into areas of concern to freeze the muscle at the injection site.
 When Botox is injected into the facial muscles neurotoxins are released.
 These prevent muscles from contracting, which helps them to relax.

-At Peace Country Dental Clinic, Darren Huang provides both upper and lower face Botox treatments.
+At Peace Country Dental Clinic, Darren Huang and Kristen Eng provide both upper and lower face Botox treatments.

 Botox Treatment: What To Expect